BLCM/BLCMods/Borderlands 2 mods/Freya/CHARACTER/ZER0/readme.md

   - Ir0n Skin (Ir0n Hand): Increases your Shield Capacity and Max Health.

 - Tier 2
   - Death Sentence (Grim): Kill Skill.
-Killing an enemy causes your shields to quickly regenerate and increases your Melee Damage for a few seconds.
+Killing an enemy increases your Melee Damage and Damage Resistance for a few seconds.
   - Resurgence: No changes

 - Tier 3